Best Cookware Brands at a Glance

 (Having said that, we discourage buying sets of nonstick because they don't last and you don't need nonstick on anything but your frying pan.)

 If you make delicate sauces or work with delicate ingredients like chocolate or hollandaise, then you will need a sauce pan or sauciér that delivers great performance.
 Again, good quality, fully clad stainless steel is the best option, unless you can afford copper, which will really shine here.
-(You can read more about sauce pans and sauciers here.)
+(You can read more about sauce pans and sauciers in our article How to Choose the Best Sauce Pans.

 For most cookware buyers, durability is a close second to heating performance.